 Animated Equatorial Mount Tutorial

-Click your browser's RELOAD button to re-run the animation.
+Click the image to re-run the animation.

 Moving to View Near the Zenith (directly overhead)